Workload Placement

 • Verify that you're not changing immutable fields (like capacity type)

 Effective workload placement is a powerful tool for optimizing your Convox infrastructure.
-By leveraging custom node groups with preserved identities, service placement rules, and AWS tagging, you can create an infrastructure that balances performance, cost, and isolation requirements for your specific application needs.
+By leveraging custom node groups with preserved identities, service placement rules, and provider tagging, you can create an infrastructure that balances performance, cost, and isolation requirements for your specific application needs.

-For more detailed information, refer to:
+For more detailed information, refer to the provider-specific rack parameter pages: